College of Visual and Performing Arts - Learning Outcomes

 -

-BS in Music Education
+Music Education (BS)

 - Perform with competence as soloist and ensemble members.